1m1-github/1m1/README.md

 https://julialang.org

 # scams
-since this machine is trustless, no one can hide their intention on this machine. a malicious user can still openly declare that it wants to rob you and thus rob you, if you do not read/listen to their intentions.
+since this computer is trustless, no one can hide their intention on this computer. a malicious user can still openly declare that it wants to rob you and thus rob you, if you do not read/listen to their intentions.

 # slides
 https://docs.google.com/presentation/d/1XiL26Ddy-O6a5PRuUJPv69cSKRmmXl0Xoma82dG4NQY